matthewmazzanti/personal-site/src/posts/haskell-regex-1.md

+---
-# Compiling Regex in Haskell, Part 1
+title: Compiling Regex in Haskell, Part 1
+subtitle: Building and Testing a Regex Interpreter
+date: 2020-10-27
+---

 The full source for this post and the next posts in the series is available [here](https://github.com/matthewmazzanti/haskell-regex).